-Welcome to the Blandford & Sturminster Newton Branch Adopt a Cat pages!
+Welcome to the Mid Dorset Branch Adopt a Cat pages!

-Here is our guide to adopting a cat trying to be as hands-free as possible still:
+Here is our guide to adopting a cat:

 - Check you are within a reasonable distance of your chosen branch.
-Please note that priority will be given to those who live within 20 miles radius of Blandford Forum.
-You can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us
+Please note that priority will be given to those who live in our catchment area, DT10, DT11, BH21, SP7 and SP8 You can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us

 - Reserve your cat.
-If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
+If you’re found to be a match for your chosen cat, we will call you.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property).
 In this call, you’ll have a chance to discuss everything you need to know about your cat and we will have a chat with you to make sure you have thought about everything and have everything in place to take the cat on.

 - Adopt.
-Once you have reserved your cat, you’ll be sent paperwork to sign.
-You’ll then pay an adoption fee of £65 usually by bank transfer, if you would like to add a donation this would be welcome but not obligatory.
+Once you have reserved your cat, you can make arrangements to go an visit the cat we will either email the paperwork for you to sign, or the fosterer will complete it when you go to pick up the cat.
+You’ll then pay an adoption fee of £85 for a cat and £105 for a kitten usually by bank transfer, cheque or cash, if you would like to add a donation this would be welcome but not obligatory.

 - Visit.
-Most of our fosterers are now happy for you to visit the cats in our care if the paperwork has been completed and the fee paid and you have everything ready you would be able to take it home at that time, if you need time to think about it that would be no problem. (this is at the discretion of each fosterer and could change at any time due to further restrictions)
+Our fosterers are happy for you to visit the cats in our care if the paperwork has been completed and the fee paid and you have everything ready you would be able to take it home at that time, if you need time to think about it that would be no problem.

 Our minimum veterinary standard ensures your cat or kitten will be:-